aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/deploy-lambda-function-for-hook/index.md

 This response indicates that the configuration is non-compliant and requires corrective action to pass the validation checks.

-#### **Step 5: Optional: Mock Test Lambda Function**
+#### **Step 5(Optional): Mock Test Lambda Function**

-If you are wondering that how will we test the Lambda function? create sample payload for testing.
+Before integrating the Lambda function with CloudFormation hooks, it's helpful to test it independently.
+This step allows you to simulate how the hook will utilize the Lambda function during actual CloudFormation deployments.

+Let's create a test event to mock the hook's behavior:

+1. Navigate to the Lambda console and select the function we've created ealier in step 3.
+2. Click on the "Test" tab
-Create Test Event Create a new test event in the Lambda console with this sample payload:
+3. Create a new test event with this sample payload:

 ```json
 {